Hajres/Redux-twitter/README.md

 # Redux-twitter
-An app lets you interact with other peoples tweets.
+An app lets you interact with other people's tweets.

 App here :https://festive-shaw-df7c5c.netlify.app/